evergreen-ci/evergreen/rest/usage.rst

    * - finish_time
      - time
      - Time at which build finished running all tasks
-   * - push_time
-     - time
-     - If build was triggered by git commit, when the commit was pushed
    * - version
      - string
      - The version this build is running tasks for